BMW Logo Meaning and History

-With the beginning of the First World War, the number of orders for aircraft engines sharply increased and the companies decided to join.
-A rotating propeller was depicted on the first emblem accepted in the 1917.
-However, the emblem seemed too complex and small and by the 1920, the propeller was strongly stylized.
+With the beginning of the First World War, the number of orders for aircraft engines sharply increased, and the companies decided to join.
+A rotating propeller was depicted on the first emblem accepted in 1917.
+However, the emblem seemed too complex and small, and by 1920, the propeller was strongly stylized.
 The circle from a propeller was separated into four quarters; the silver-white sectors inside a black rim began to alternate with the blue ones.
 These colors turned out much more important than the colors of the steel and sky: a white and a blue one are traditional Bavarian colors; there is a blue stripe down and the white – above on the flag of Bavaria.
-The emblem of Bavaria itself is formally described like that: “the shield crested with a crown is with a brim, fusiform – painted in silver and blue”, in other words, it is covered with white and blue rhombuses.
-The insignia of this emblem, which first belonged to the Counts von Bogans who lived near Regensburg until the 1242, is not clear.
-When the kindred died out, their possessions and the emblem borrowed Vittelsbakhi that were found with them in nepotism kinship and a little later the emblem became a symbol of all Bavaria.
+The emblem of Bavaria itself is formally described like that: “the shield crested with a crown is with a brim, fusiform – painted in silver and blue,” in other words, it is covered with white and blue rhombuses.
+The insignia of this emblem, which first belonged to the Counts von Bogans who lived near Regensburg until 1242, is not clear.
+When the kindred died out, their possessions and the emblem borrowed Vittelsbakhi that were found with them in nepotism kinship, and a little later the emblem became a symbol of all Bavaria.
 White and blue rhombuses can still be seen on bottles of famous Bavarian beer.
 The logo turned simple and easily memorable, and blue, gray and black tints are still corporate colors of the concern.

-Besides the logo, BMW cars have another typical feature as well – a radiator grill in form of two rounded quadrangles, which has not changed in several decades.
-Such a grill organically matched with outline of elegant lines of all hoods of prestigious BMW cars indicates the extraordinary status of a car owner on and on from far, which allows all the rest of the car owners to clear a road in time.
+Besides the logo, BMW cars have another typical feature as well – a radiator grill in the form of two rounded quadrangles, which has not changed in several decades.
+Such a grill organically matched with an outline of elegant lines of all hoods of prestigious BMW cars indicates the extraordinary status of a car owner on and on from far, which allows all the rest of the car owners to clear a road in time.

 Now BMW is one of the largest carmakers, which produces cars, sports cars, off-roaders, and motorcycles.
-Since the 1936, when the famous 2-door and too terrain BMW-328 fit with a 6-cylinder engine and having accelerated to 150 km/h ran away from the conveyor, finally formed the major principle of BMW still defining the concept of new models: “A car for a driver.”
-Norbert Raitkhofer today is the chairman of the company and Karim Habib is the chief designer.
-The motto of the company is «The Ultimate Driving Machine” and “Sheer Driving Pleasure”.
+Since 1936, when the famous 2-door and too terrain BMW-328 fit with a 6-cylinder engine and having accelerated to 150 km/h ran away from the conveyor, finally formed the major principle of BMW still defining the concept of new models: “A car for a driver.”
+Norbert Raitkhofer today is the chairman of the company, and Karim Habib is the chief designer.
+The motto of the company is «The Ultimate Driving Machine” and “Sheer Driving Pleasure.”

 BMW logo description

 BMW’s two-color firm insignia have not undergone serious changes in all the ХХth century.
-The latter one, which affected only font of the BMW letters, refers yet to the 1963.
-In the 70-80 years the logo was a little changed – the rim was painted in other colors.
+The latter one, which affected the only font of the BMW letters, refers yet to 1963.
+In the 70-80 years, the logo was a little changed – the rim was painted in other colors.
 At that time, the rim was as a bearing with three tubes, half of each chamber was white, half – dark-blue, blue or pale-red.